Thorn EMI

 Thorn EMI was a major British company involved in consumer electronics, music, defence and retail.
-Created in October 1979, when Thorn Electrical Industries merged with EMI, it was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
+Created when Thorn Electrical Industries merged with EMI in October 1979, it was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.
 It demerged back to separate companies in 1996.

 History

 The company was formed following the board of EMI accepting a £169 million offer from Thorn Electrical Industries in November 1979 to merge the groups.
-Thorn saw EMI as a good fit for the future home video market with Thorn manufacturing hardware and EMI providing software.
+Thorn saw EMI as a good fit for the music and future home video market with Thorn manufacturing hardware and EMI providing content.
 EMI chief executive Bernard Delfont, chairman Sir John Read and Capitol Records' chief Bhaskar Menon joined the Thorn EMI board, with Read becoming deputy chairman of Thorn EMI.
 Thorn's chairman Sir Richard Cave became chairman of the merged group.

 Soon after the merger, Thorn EMI divested many of the group's leisure operations.
 In July 1980, seven hotels, including the Tower Hotel, London and Royal Horseguards Hotel, and 12 Angus Steakhouse restaurants were sold for £23 million to Scottish & Newcastle Breweries.
 In November the same year, most of the group's other leisure interests including Blackpool Tower, amusement parks, sport centres, piers, restaurants, pubs, four theatres, including the Prince Edward Theatre, and the Empire Ballroom and Cinema in Leicester Square in London were sold to Trust House Forte for £16 million.
 Lord Delfont became chairman and chief executive of THF's leisure division.

 In May 1984, the Company attempted to merge with British Aerospace and, in July 1984, it bought the micro-chip manufacturer, INMOS.

 In April 1986, Thorn EMI sold its film and video operations to businessman Alan Bond.

 Thorn EMI acquired the Mullard Equipment Limited ('MEL') division of Philips in 1990.

 Further divestment of operations took place during the 1990s.
 In 1991, its consulting, systems integration, and outsourcing service division – Thorn EMI Software, was a subject of a management buyout.
 In 1993, Thames Television was sold.
 In 1994, following a leveraged management buy-out, Thorn Lighting Ltd floated on the London Stock Exchange as TLG plc (the Thorn Lighting Group) and in 1995, the various defence businesses were sold.

 On 16 August, 1996, Thorn EMI shareholders voted in favour of demerging Thorn from EMI again: the Company became EMI Group plc, and the electronics and rentals divisions were divested as Thorn plc.